-With streaming services like Netflix and Hulu providing on-demand content, a lot of people are cutting the cord on their cable bills.
-However, ditching cable can also mean abandoning your favorite cable TV shows that might not end up on a streaming service.
+With streaming services like Netflix, Hulu, and Disney+ providing on-demand content, a lot of people are cutting the cord on their cable bills.
+While ditching cable can also mean abandoning your favorite cable TV shows that might not end up on a streaming service, that possibility seems less likely every day.
+Studios, channels, and tech companies have been releasing their own streaming services, ensuring that someone out there has the shows you watch.

-The good news is that there might be a happy medium.
-Along with Hulu + Live TV, Dish Network’s Sling TV is another live TV streaming service that allows you to still catch your afternoon soap operas or talk shows.
+There might be a happy medium, too.
+Along with Hulu + Live TV, Dish Network’s Sling TV is another live-streaming service that allows you to catch your sports games, afternoon soap operas, or talk shows.

 Hulu + Live TV only has one primary subscription option, which contains almost everything in its catalog.
 Thankfully, that’s a lot.
 Most customers can expect to find the four major networks — ABC, CBS, Fox, and NBC — represented via their local affiliates (though this varies by region), as well as a number of major cable channels such as FX, USA, and TNT, 24-hour news networks such as CNN, Fox News, and MSNBC, and sports channels such as ESPN and Fox Sports 1.
 The actual channel lineup varies by location, so if there’s one channel that’s make or break for you, check Hulu’s listings for your region before signing up.